MrAPauls/OOP1-Pet-Shop-Start/readme.md

 2) Identify the attributes, setter and getter methods in PET.py.

-3) Determine how the pets list is being used to allow user choice of pet to interact with.
+3) Observe the pets list is being used to allow user choice of pet to interact with.

 4) Additional Video instructions are available here: